Love London Love Culture rounds up the reviews for Oscar Toeman’s production of Anna Ziegler’s new play Actually.

 Mates blogger: Emma Clarendon

-Emma Clarendon is one of over 45 bloggers who are part of the MyTheatreMates collective.
-This page features his posts on MyTheatreMates.
-Take a look at our full list of bloggers and our aggregated feed of all our Mates' posts.
-We’re always looking for new bloggers.
+Emma Clarendon is one of over 45 theatre bloggers who are part of the MyTheatreMates collective.
+This page features Emma's posts on MyTheatreMates.
+Take a look at our full list of theatre bloggers and our aggregated feed of all our Mates' posts.
+We’re always looking for new theatre bloggers.
 Could that be you?
 Learn about how to join us.

 The latest from Emma on MyTheatreMates

-Love London Love Culture rounds up the reviews for the UK premiere of Adam Guettel and Craig Lucas’ musical Light in the Piazza.
+Love London Love Culture rounds up the reviews for one of the most highly anticipated musicals of the year, Moulin Rouge! on Broadway.

 More from Emma